Kishorenl/md2html/README.md

 2. Customizable Configuration
 Tailor the utility to your specific needs with customizable configuration options.
 Define output paths, HTML templates, and styling preferences.
-3. Error Handling
-Robust error handling ensures smooth execution even when encountering unexpected situations.
-Detailed logs provide insights into the conversion process.
-4. Python & markdown2 flavor
+3. Python & markdown2 flavor
 This utility is built on top of python using `markdown2` library.
 This markdown flavor is pretty configurable.

 Installation and Usage